hapax/hapax.github.io/assets/reality.md

 power in the matter of the earth must be in the earth's center."

 This little observation planted the seed for the most productive year any human being has ever had, ever.
-A year later in 1666, the lazy student invented Newtonian mechanics to explain how the apple started and stopped moving, the law of gravitation to explain why it was pulled towards the centre of the earth in the first place, and
+A year later, in 1666, the lazy student invented Newtonian mechanics to explain how the apple started and stopped moving, the law of gravitation to explain why it was pulled towards the centre of the earth in the first place, and